- Efficient, powerful engines

 For those who tow, larger mirrors can be fitted to help guide trailers into their spots; they're recommended, since the Sierra's standard mirrors are smaller and more aerodynamic.
 GMC also offers a trailer brake controller, so drivers can fine-tune the amount of braking applied to a trailer's electric brakes.
 The controls are mounted high on the dash, to the left of the steering wheel, where they're visible and easily used.

+The GMC Sierra taps a wealth of safety technology.
 Available as an option or standard on most models, a rearview camera points out of the Sierra's tailgate handle, with output displayed on the color LCD screen.
 Front and rear parking sensors are available.
 There's also a safety package with lane-departure warning and forward-collision alert systems, and a safety-alert seat that vibrates the driver's seat cushion for haptic alerts.
+New for 2016 are IntelliBeam intelligent high-beam headlights and Lane Keep Assist.

 With the arrival of the newest Sierra in 2014, GMC trimmed off the former Work Truck (WT) model and added more standard features.
-The new lineup now includes the base Sierra, SLE, SLT, All-Terrain, and Denali trim levels.
+The 2016 lineup includes base, Elevation Edition, SLE, SLT, All-Terrain, Denali, and Denali Ultimate trim levels.
+The Denali Ultimate is new this year.

-Base prices start at around $25,000 for the Sierra Regular Cab with rear-wheel drive, rise to just north of $29,000 for the Double cab, and reach beyond $33,000 for the Crew cab.
+Base prices start at around $28,000 for the Sierra Regular Cab with rear-wheel drive, rise to almost $36,000 for the Double cab, and approach $38,000 for the Crew cab.

-All Sierras now come with air conditioning, keyless entry, a locking tailgate, an AM/FM radio with a 4.2-inch color display, a rear bumper with integrated steps, cloth seats, and the six-cylinder/six-speed automatic drivetrain, unless otherwise upgraded to a V-8.
-The 5.3-liter V-8 is an $895 option where the V-6 is standard, and GMC expects 75 percent of buyers will pay the upcharge for two extra cylinders.
+All Sierras come with air conditioning, keyless entry, a locking tailgate, an AM/FM radio with a 4.2-inch color display (except the base regular cab), a rear bumper with integrated steps, cloth seats, and the six-cylinder/six-speed automatic drivetrain, unless otherwise upgraded to a V-8.
+The 5.3-liter V-8 is an $1,095 option where the V-6 is standard.

 Most Sierras will be sold at the SLE trim level or above, which means power windows, locks, and mirrors will be included along with a CD player.
 For utility, the Sierra will offer a 110-volt outlet in the cabin, alongside as many as four 12-volt outlets, five USB ports (swoon), and an SD card slot.

 GMC’s IntelliLink infotainment and connectivity suite is available on the Sierra.
-It combines Bluetooth connectivity, audio streaming, and voice commands with mobile app connectivity (Pandora, for example) and available navigation, all delivered through a larger, eight-inch reconfigurable touch screen.
+It combines Bluetooth connectivity, audio streaming, and voice commands with mobile app connectivity (Pandora, for example) and available navigation, all delivered through a eight-inch reconfigurable touch screen.
 The system is essentially a version of Cadillac's CUE interface, without the haptic feedback and excess customization to get in the way.
 We think its graphic layer is cleaner and brighter than Ford's MyFord Touch system, and the configurability gives it some distinction over Ram's UConnect, but in our Sierra test drive we encountered a few instances where the navigation system couldn't refer to its own contact database.
-For 2015, GM's 4G LTE connectivity will be available on the Sierra, which provides quicker communication with OnStar's database and WiFi hotspot functionality for up to seven devices.
+It gets a faster processor this year, and a version with a seven-inch touch screen is now standard in the Elevation Edition.
+Last year, GM added 4G LTE connectivity, which provides communication with OnStar's database and WiFi hotspot functionality for up to seven devices.

 Leather seating is an option, with heating and ventilation for different seating positions, depending on the model.
-A sunroof and a Blu-Ray rear-seat DVD entertainment system will be stand-alone options on almost all versions.
-There's also a safety package with lane-departure warning and forward-collision alert systems, and a safety-alert seat that vibrates the cushions for haptic alerts.
+A sunroof and a Blu-Ray rear-seat DVD entertainment system are stand-alone options on almost all versions.
+There's also a Safety Alert package with lane-departure warning, forward-collision alert, and a safety-alert seat that vibrates the cushions for haptic alerts.
+It also adds IntelliBeam intelligent high-beam headlights and Lane Keep Assist this year.

 For more capability, GMC offers a Z71 off-road package.
 It comes with hill-descent control, skid plates for the transfer case, and Rancho monotube shocks.
-A trailering package includes connectors for lighting and an automatic locking rear differential.
-It also adds heavier-duty cooling, a beefier rear axle with a 3.73 ratio, stronger rear leaf springs, and a trailer-brake controller.
+A trailering package includes connectors for lighting.
+It also adds heavier-duty cooling, a beefier rear axle with a 3.73 ratio, an automatic locking rear differential, stronger rear leaf springs, and a trailer-brake controller.

 The Sierra All-Terrain package comes only in the four-door body styles, on either the SLE or SLT trim.
 It gets a painted grille and the Z71 off-road suspension, as well as an automatic locking rear differential for quicker reaction times.
 On the SLE it gets an ebony interior and front bucket seats; the SLT version has seats with carbon fiber-look trim.

-Cylinder deactivation is applied to the V-6, even, transforming it into an effective V-4 when engine load is low.
-Those V-6 powertrains are rated at 18/24 mpg or 20 mpg combined with rear-wheel drive, or 17/22 mpg or 19 mpg combined with four-wheel drive.
-Those numbers are close to the ones posted by the V-6 Ram 1500, even without the Ram's eight-speed automatic.
+The V-6 powertrains are rated at 18 miles per gallon city/24 mpg highway or 20 mpg combined with rear-wheel drive, and 17/22 mpg or 19 mpg combined with four-wheel drive.
+Those numbers are close to the ones posted by the V-6 Ram 1500, even though the V-6 is paired with a six-speed automatic while the Ram gets an eight-speed.